“Turn your fear into faith.”

 Thank you for standing with us.
 The support and encouragement are irreplaceable.
 Let’s build upon it in 2018!

 In that light, I’m more excited than ever to welcome over 500 guests to our annual half-day forum, Economic Development 411.
 Along with our partners at the Mid-Ohio Development Exchange (MODE), we look forward to hosting you on December 1 at the Ohio Union.
 Join us as we gather to reflect back a bit, but mostly look forward to the future.
 Mark Kvamme of Drive Capital and John Ellis, author of the Zero Dollar Car, are just two of many great speakers and attendees.
-Please be sure to register here.

 Alibaba, one of the world’s largest and most valuable retailers, will be visiting the Columbus Region on December 14 to help U.S. companies access consumer-to-consumer, consumer-to-business and business-to-business e-commerce sales to China.
 Register here.

 We are deeply saddened by the loss of David Meeks, who served as economic development director for the City of Hilliard for 14 years.
 He was a long-time economic development professional who had a great impact on Hilliard’s development.
 He was honored with the naming of a road in his honor, a testament to his stewardship there.
-He was a partner to the Columbus 2020 team and many others throughout the Columbus Region and the State of Ohio.
+He was a partner to the One Columbus team and many others throughout the Columbus Region and the State of Ohio.
 Our thoughts and prayers are with his family and friends throughout our communities.